rojoangel/rojoangel.github.io/source/_posts/2015-09-16-optimizing-the-sustainable-pace.markdown

 ---
 I've just read this post about [Optimizing the Sustainable Pace](https://blog.8thlight.com/paul-pagel/2015/09/15/optimize-sustainable-pace.html).

-This are notes to myself.
+These are notes to myself.

 > By doing the simplest thing that could possibly work, we’re exposing ourselves to the incidental complexity